huggingface/hub-docs/docs/hub/unity-sentis.md

 Provide any data files needed to run the model.
 For example vocabulary files.

 Finally, please provide an ``info.json`` file which just lists the files in your project.
 This helps in counting the downloads.
-Some example for the contents of ``info.json`` are:
+Some examples for the contents of ``info.json`` are:

 ```
 {